LIFE IN THE STILLNESS OF THE DAY

-In the stillness of the day, people attach too much importance to gaining immediate results, like to eat instant noodles, wanting to master language in five days, or become a millionaire in half a year.
+In the stillness of the day, people attach too much importance to gaining immediate results, like to eat instant noodles, wanting to master something in short days, or become a millionaire in a year.
 Everything is about “the sooner, the better.”

 In the stillness of the day, why in a hurry?
 When you forget the value of life in its truest putsuits.